-In fact, a peculiarity of \oarpaf consists in the tertiary flat mirror, that can be manually rotated to switch the Nasmyth focus between \begin{itemize} \item the ``observing flange'', for outreach usage, provided a with a manual focuser and a set of oculars; \item the ``scientific flange'', where the derotator is placed.
-The scientific flange includes a field flattener, in order to flatten the focal plane so that not only the central point but the whole image appears fully focused.
-Up to now, we used the \stl on this flange, and we measure a plate scale of $0.29\arcsecond / \pixel$. \end{itemize}
+In fact, a peculiarity of \oarpaf consists of the tertiary flat mirror that can be manually rotated using a handle to switch the Nasmyth focus between: \begin{itemize} \item the ``observing flange'', for outreach usage, provided with a manual focuser and a set of oculars; \item the ``scientific flange'', where a field derotator is placed.
+The scientific flange includes a field flattener, in order to flatten the focal plane so that not only the central point but the whole image is fully focused. \end{itemize} Up to now, we employed the telescope for commissioning and observation using the \stl (gray box in Fig.~\ref{fig:tel}) on the scientific flange, and we measure a plate scale of $0.29\arcsecond / \pixel$.